-(b) Financing of the Helfaut wind farm
+(d) Financing of the Helfaut wind farm

 On April 25, 2024, Boralex concluded the financing of the Helfaut wind farm in France.
-The financing of \$41 million (€28 million) includes a construction facility of \$30 million (€21 million), a value-added tax bridge financing facility of \$9 million (€6 million) and a letter of credit facility for debt service of \$2 million (€1 million).
-The term loan repayments will be on a quarterly basis, has a variable interest rate based on EURIBOR, plus a margin, and will be amortized over a period of 15 years.
+The financing of \$41 million (€28 million) includes a construction facility of \$30 million (€21 million), a value-added tax bridge financing facility of \$9 million (€6 million) and a letter of credit facility for debt service of \$2 million).
+The term loan bears interest at a variable rate based on EURIBOR, plus a margin, and will be amortized over a period of 15 years with quarterly repayments.
 In order to reduce exposure to interest rate changes, an interest rate swap was entered into to cover 75% of the total long-term debt.

-(c) Financing of the Limekiln wind power project
+(e) Financing of the Limekiln wind power project

 On May 16, 2024, Boralex completed the financing of the Limekiln wind power project in Scotland.
 The \$224 million (£130 million) financing includes a term loan of \$203 million (£118 million), a value-added tax financing facility of \$9 million (£5 million) and a debt service reserve facility of \$12 million (£7 million).
-The term loan repayments will be on a quarterly basis, bears interest at a variable interest rate based on the Sterling Overnight Index Average, plus a margin, and will be amortized over a period of 18 years.
+The term loan bears interest at a variable interest rate based on the Sterling Overnight Index Average, plus a margin, and will be amortized over a period of 18 years with quarterly repayments.
 In order to reduce exposure to interest rate changes, an interest rate swap was entered into to cover 100% of the long-term debt.